Buyer Guides

 Even pure marketplace brands have a brand-research phase.
 Buyers ask ChatGPT 'best [category]' before they search Amazon.
 Ignoring generic AEO means being invisible in the upstream decision.

-Mistake 3: using one tool for both because the price is right
+Mistake 3: using one tool for both because it looks simpler

 Mistake 4: buying retail AEO without committing to listing operations